 - Be rested!
 Especially while you’re learning all the routines, it will be a long, tiring weekend.

 - If at all possible, arrive the night before the event starts (usually Friday night).
 Things start happening early on race days.
 If you’re a “rookie” (new to the particular hill, even if you’re otherwise experienced) you’ll be required to do a “rookie orientation” run with an experienced driver knowledgeable about the unique features of the particular hill.

 - Always check with the organizers of your event.
 Many clubs and venues have other specific requirements

-- As soon as you arrive at the site, check in with the organizers, pay nay necessary fees, and there will be some forms to sign – waivers, permission to administer first aid, tow your vehicle if necessary, etc.
+- As soon as you arrive at the site, check in with the organizers, pay any necessary fees, and there will be some forms to sign – waivers, permission to administer first aid, tow your vehicle if necessary, etc.

 - Get a course map, usually available on line, even if you have to approximate it with Google Maps, etc. – and study it.
-Since many courses include more than 20 or 30 turns, memorize the numbers and approach features of the most treacherous ones – usually no more than 3 or 4 – the rest you’ll have to “feel”your way through on the first few runs.
+Since many courses include more than 20 or 30 turns, memorize the numbers and approach features of the most treacherous ones – usually no more than 3 or 4 – the rest you’ll have to “feel” your way through on the first few runs.

-Again, what I will describe pertains to NEHA events.
+Remember that I’m describing NEHA events.
 Others may have variations.

-Each driver, each race day, is required to do a familiarization (“fam”) run. to see course conditions, any unique obstacles that may have appeared recently, and to generally get in tune with the whole environment.
+Each driver, each race day, is required to do a familiarization (“fam”) run to see course conditions, any unique obstacles that may have appeared recently, and to generally get in tune with the whole environment.
 In this run, all the cars in the particular run group parade up the hill at approximately 75% of race speed.
 When they’ve all reached the top of the course, they parade back down.

 Note: Over exuberance, especially if it results in an off-road incident, during fam runs or returns (coming down the hill) is expressly prohibited.
 An off-road incident during these activities will likely result in the driver being disqualified for the weekend!
 If you’re new and a bit uncertain, try to get toward the end of the fam run.
 In any case, run it at a speed you’re comfortable with – faster than a city commute, but allowing yourself to observe things, and get the feel of the course.
 If you lag a bit behind the car ahead, so be it!